Garden Spark Talks

 Speakers will be announced on this page as well as in blog posts.
 Subscribe to Digging to have my blog posts delivered to your inbox.
-And if you join the Garden Spark email list, I’ll send you speaker announcements and invitations via email (and I’ll never share or sell your email address).
+And if you join the Garden Spark email list, you’ll get advance notice of upcoming talks (and I’ll never share or sell your email address).

-What: Garden talk by landscape architect James deGrey David: “Looking at Gardens: A Personal View” (Photo courtesy of James David)
+March 30, 2017: Landscape architect James deGrey David, “Looking at Gardens: A Personal View” (Photo courtesy of James David)

 February 2, 2017: Designer and author Scott Ogden, “The Moonlit Garden”